Gelatin: Religious considerations

 The consumption of gelatin from particular animals may be forbidden by religious rules or cultural taboos.

 Islamic halal and Jewish kosher customs generally require gelatin from sources other than pigs, such as cattle that have been slaughtered according to religious regulations (halal or kosher), or fish (that Jews and Muslims are allowed to consume).

-On the other hand, some Islamic jurists have argued that the chemical treatment "purifies" the gelatin enough to always be halal, an argument most common in the field of medicine.
+On the other hand, Islamic jurists participating in a 1995 seminar held in Kuwait by the Islamic Organization for Medical Sciences have argued that the chemical treatment "purifies" or "transforms" the gelatin enough to always be halal.
+Furthermore, the principle of General Inescapable Necessity ('Umum al-Balwa) of the Sharia allows for even "non-purified" substances such as insulin derived from pig pancreas to be used when no alternative is immediately available.
+The same principle allows for using alcohol as a solvent in the production of food, with the added factor that very little alcohol actually remains in the product due to evaporation.

 It has similarly been argued that gelatin in medicine is permissible in Judaism, as it is not used as food.
+Orthodox Halachic opinions differ as to whether gelatin from non-kosher animals may be permitted to be used in regular food production, though the broad consensus among Orthodox kashrut authorities categorize it as non-kosher.
+Alternatives, such as gelatin from kosher animals and fish, despite being more expensive, are generally considered cost-effective due to the large market for kosher foods.
 According to The Jewish Dietary Laws, the book of kosher guidelines published by the Rabbinical Assembly, the organization of Conservative Jewish rabbis, all gelatin is kosher and pareve because the chemical transformation undergone in the manufacturing process renders it a different physical and chemical substance.

 Buddhist, Hindu, and Jain customs may require gelatin alternatives from sources other than animals, as many Hindus, almost all Jains and some Buddhists are vegetarian.